roryl/zsx/README.md

 Applications should be decomposed into pages (/entity1, /entity2) representing different resources following a generally RESTful style.

-HTML, links and forms are the natural way to work with this architecture.
+It follows that HTML, links and forms are the natural way to work with this architecture.

 ↑ [top](#zsxjs) | [Features](#features) | [HTML Api](#html-api) | [Events](#events) | [ZSX Design Goals](#zsx-design-goals) | *next section* → [Developing Applications](#developing-applications)

 ## Links, Forms and Buttons Are All You (Mostly) Need

 Modern HTML contains everything necessary for a user to interract with 99% of web applications in an accessible and semantic way.
-It is not necessary to reinvent form controls or client side routing mechanisms to implement virtually any DOM level user experience.
+It is not necessary to reinvent form controls or client side routing mechanisms.
+Virtually any DOM driven user experience can be maniuplated with just links, forms and buttons.
 Many developers are not even aware of modern features of HTML.

-More advanced visual fidelity has canvas and WebGL functions that applications can include in their overall application.
+More advanced visual fidelity can be achieved with minor javascript, canvas and WebGL functionality.
 But when you are working with the DOM, rely on links, forms and buttons unless it can't be achieved any other way.

 ↑ [top](#zsxjs) | [Features](#features) | [HTML Api](#html-api) | [Events](#events) | [ZSX Design Goals](#zsx-design-goals) | *next section* → [Developing Applications](#developing-applications)

 ## Web Components Are Not Necessary
-A lot of front end development seeks to "componetize" HTML.
-"Web Components" in the general sense is not a new technology, it goes back to the earliest web frameworks like JSP.
-However, unless you are creating a "component library" for others to use, we do not believe web components aid in development of a single application.
+A lot of front end development seeks to "componetize" HTML. "web components" in the general sense is not a new technology, it goes back to the earliest web frameworks like JSP.
+However, unless you are creating a "component library" for others to use, we do not believe web components aid in development of applications.

-We believe that it is easiest and most maintainable to build UIs in basic full HTML pages.
+We believe that it is easiest and most maintainable to build web UIs in basic HTML pages.

 ZSX exists to enhance that experience while staying true to the nature of HTML and HTTP.